 Across the campaign you'll get to control each of the eight ships included at launch, which are broken down into four categories:

 - Fighters: X-Wing and TIE Fighter

 - Bomber: Y-Wing and TIE Bomber

-The devs have confirmed to IGN that you can turn all of this off if you prefer hardcore accuracy to the films however, so if you don't want to see other people's racing stripes you don't have to.
+The devs have confirmed that you can turn all of this off if you prefer hardcore accuracy to the films however, so there's an option to only see other players' starfighters in their default, movie-accurate states.

-Frazier also confirmed that there's be more customisability for more advanced players.
+There will also be more customisability for more advanced players.
 Once you've mastered the basics (or if you're just cocky from the get-go) you can turn off all UI elements except those shown on cockpit controls, or switch from the simple default power management system to a more complex one with granular power adjustments between your ship's various systems.